 But seriously, use common sense when wearing your ring.
 We know that you want to wear your e-ring 24/7.
 However, the reality is that jewelry is decorative by design and too delicate to be worn during strenuous activity.

-I had my mother’s diamond reset by a local jeweler and they chipped the culet!
+"I had my mother’s diamond reset by a local jeweler and they chipped the culet!
 You can imagine how upset I was.
 The diamond was beautiful.
 Every jeweler who has seen it raved about how beautiful it sparkled.
-I’ve filed an insurance claim, but no amount of money can replace the sentimental value.
+I’ve filed an insurance claim, but no amount of money can replace the sentimental value."

 Jewelers apply vast amounts of pressure to the girdle edge of a diamond while setting them.
-The jeweler clamps down upon the prongs with a special set of pliers, crimping them down along the girdle edge.
+The jeweler clamps down upon the prongs with a particular set of pliers, crimping them down along the girdle edge.

-For instance, the tip of this marquise diamond was chipped while a jeweler was tightening the prongs.
+For instance, the tip of this marquise diamond broke off while a jeweler was tightening the prongs.
 Imagine stopping by your local jeweler for a routine inspection and cleaning, and they destroy your diamond in the process!

 Notice how the entire right tip of this marquise cut diamond is missing.
 The damage extends almost to the edge of the table facet of the diamond.

 Do you see how a diamond cutter might turn the diamond above into a pear shape?
 Recutting this chipped marquise cut diamond into a pear shape is the best way to reduce the loss.